Communicative Sciences & Disorders (CSCD-UE)

 Repeatable for additional credit: Yes

-CSCD-UE 1308 Lab-Based Research in CSD: Language Disorders (2 Credits)
+CSCD-UE 1308 Lab Based Research in CSD: Social Communication Across Lifespan (2 Credits)

 Students participate in research on language and literacy skills in children with typical development and in children with a range of conditions, such as developmental language disorder, autism spectrum disorder and hearing impairment.
 Activities may include a literature review, learning laboratory techniques, collecting data, coding data, and statistical analysis.
 At the end of the semester, students complete a written report about a research project they worked on or give an oral presentation about the project at a lab meeting.